feature-hub/feature-hub/README.md

 frontends approach to creating scalable web applications with multiple teams and different technologies.

-**Note:** This software is in active development and is subject to potentially breaking changes.
-It is not yet used in production.
-The currently planned milestones can be viewed [here][milestones].

 ## Contributing

 The main purpose of this monorepo is to further develop the Feature Hub.
 It is